smilegupta/GS-Jalandhar-Website/README.md

 # GS-Jalandhar-Website

-It is a official website of GirlScript Jalandhar
+It is the code for the official website of GirlScript Jalandhar

+Technology used:- HTML, CSS, JavaScript and BootStrap